Vicolet/OPrun/ApplicationProtocol.md

 TCP

 #### Message
 No message is sent.
-The client simply opens a connexion in TCP that should always be accepted by the server, and expects a response.
+The client simply opens a connexion in TCP that should always be accepted by the server.
+The client expects a response.

 #### Response